A Guide to Lourmarin: The Prettiest Village in Provence

 Where to Eat in lourmarin

-Lourmarin has a decent number of restaurants if you do plan to use it as your home base or need a bite to eat while passing through.
+Lourmarin is dotted with a number of restaurants if you do plan to use it as your home base or need a bite to eat while passing through.
 Below are some of the places we’ve tried during our travels there and have enjoyed.

 Cafe Gaby Lourmarin: traditional French cafe, good for breakfast, lunch, dinner, a coffee or just enjoying sitting “en terrace”

-Le Moulin Restaurant: The restaurant within hotel, Le Moulin, in a beautiful courtyard setting or interior
+Bacheto: The restaurant within hotel, Le Moulin, in a beautiful courtyard setting or interior.

 Restaurant l’Ormeau: Located in the center of the village with curbside seating, good for lunch or dinner.